YicongHong/Discrete-Continuous-VLN/README.md

 <!-- "*Maybe it means something more - something we can't yet understand...
 I'm drawn across the universe to someone...
 Love is the one thing we're capable of perceiving that transcends dimensions of time and space.
 Maybe we should trust that, even if we can't understand it.*" --- [Interstellar (2014)](https://www.imdb.com/title/tt0816692/). -->

 ## TODOs
+- [x] VLN-CE Installation Guide
-- [x] Submitted version of CMA and Recurrent-VLN-BERT with the Candidate Waypoint Predictor (CWP)
+- [ ] Submitted version of CMA and Recurrent-VLN-BERT with the Candidate Waypoint Predictor (CWP)
 - [x] Pre-trained weights of the navigator networks and the CWP
 - [ ] Candidate Waypoint Predictor training code
 - [ ] Connectivity graphs in continuous environments